DAVFoundation/xplore/CONTRIBUTING.md

 ### Windows installation fix

-If you are running this project on Windows and your `npm install` failed, you will need to install the following tools:
+If you are running this project on Windows and your `npm install` failed because of the `node-gyp` package, you will need to install the following tools:
 - [x] Install [Python 2.7.3](https://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi).
 Do not install a newer version (>= 3.0) because those are not supported by `node-gyp`
 - [x] Open a new CMD (Run as Administrator) and run `setx PYTHON C:\Python27\python.exe /m` or your installation path.
 Check you have the **PYTHON** environment variable set up
 - [x] Install [Visual Studio 2015 Community Edition](https://go.microsoft.com/fwlink/?LinkId=532606&clcid=0x409).